What is a Settlement Agreement?

 - for an employee, the agreement can include certain things that they cannot obtain through the Tribunal or Court process, such as an agreed job reference to assist them securing new employment.
 Also, the employee receives a certain financial outcome as opposed to an uncertain outcome from costly litigation.

 We are fully able to advise you on the terms of any Settlement Agreement you are presented with or we can draft such an agreement from scratch.
 This may include simply looking at the terms after a figure has been agreed in principle or we may seek re-negotiate the financial terms within the agreement to meet your requirements.
 Our costs for doing this, if the figure is agreed, are usually paid by your employer within the terms of the agreement.
 If not and we have to negotiate the financial elements, our costs will be based upon an hourly rate for the time spent.

-Call: 0800 612 9509 or complete one of our Contact Forms.
+Call: 0800 612 9509 or complete one of our contact forms.